 The tiger shark is known as one of the most dangerous types of shark in Hawaii’s waters.
 They can grow up to 13 feet long and have tiger-like stripes across their body.
 Typically, sharks do not actually want to eat humans.
 Shark attacks mostly occur when a shark mistakes a human for a turtle or other creature.

-The tiger shark has a very undiscerning palate and therefore doesn’t tend to swim away after biting an unfortunate human.
+Tiger sharks have a very undiscerning palate and, therefore, don’t tend to swim away after biting an unfortunate human.
 When planning to swim in Hawaii’s waters, be sure to do some research ahead of time on the status and staff at the beach you’re visiting.

 Moray Eels